expo/expo/docs/README.md

 Any changes in your `git diff` outside the `unversioned` directory are ignored so don't worry if you have code changes or such elsewhere.

+## Deployment

+The docs are deployed automatically via a GitHub Action each time a PR with docs changes is merged to `master`.

 ## How-tos

 ## Internal linking